The Impact Of Stress On Your Body

 1. Physical Symptoms

-Headaches, muscle tension, fatigue, chest pain, and rapid heartbeat are all common physical symptoms of stress.
+Headaches, muscle tension, fatigue, chest pain, and rapid heartbeat are common physical stress symptoms.
 Stress can also lead to changes in appetite, such as overeating or not eating enough.

 2. Emotional Symptoms

 Stress can affect your mood, leading to anxiety, irritability, and depression.
-Stress can also make it difficult to concentrate and cause feelings of overwhelm and helpless.
+Stress can also make it difficult to concentrate and cause feeling overwhelmed and helpless.

 3. Behavioural Symptoms